frida/frida-website/_i18n/en/_docs/stalker.md

                                   GumPrologType type,
                                   GumArm64Writer * cw)
 {
-  // this instruction is used to restore the value of x15 back into
+  // This instruction is used to restore the value of x15 back into
   // the ALU flags.
   const guint32 msr_nzcv_x15 = 0xd51b420f;